Escape the Cold in These 7 Countries Where It’s Summer Right Now

 Botswana

-In many parts of sub-Saharan Africa, January and February aren’t ideal for safaris.
-The summer rainy season means the flora gets lush and overgrown—great for a gazelle trying to escape a lion’s gaze, not so great for spotting wildlife.
+January and February might not immediately seem an ideal time for safaris.
+The summer rainy season means the flora gets lush and overgrown—great for a gazelle trying to escape a lion’s gaze, not so great for a human trying to spot wildlife.

-Natural Selection runs a series of safari camps in these parts, including the laid-back Camp Kalahari, the family-friendly Meno a Kwena, and the impeccably styled, tented Jack’s Camp, which combines a 1940s campaign style with an impressive new eco-friendly ethos; tent poles, for instance, are made from trees that have been naturally felled by elephants, and the whole camp runs on solar.
+Natural Selection runs a series of safari camps in these parts, including the laid-back Camp Kalahari, the family-friendly Meno a Kwena, and the impeccably styled, tented Jack’s Camp, which combines a 1940s campaign style with an impressive new eco-friendly ethos.
+Tent poles, for instance, are made from trees that have been naturally felled by elephants, and the whole camp runs on solar power.

 Brazil